FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 -   "Do I vote for RFK to make a point?" / "If I do not then no independent will ever win?"

 No you should not.
-The reason that independents do not win have more to do with the system than the fact that they do not get enough votes.
+The reason that independents do not win has more to do with the system than the fact that they do not get enough votes.
 Even if an independent ends up with very very high percentages of vote share they can end up with no representation.
 The system is inherently Winner-Takes-All, now you could ask, "why not change the system?" and that is a good question.
 Unfortunately that would need to be done by the major parties and they have no incentive to do so.
 But guess what, the best way to do that is to vote for a candidate from the major parties who has a policy of changing the voting system.
 Best of luck with that.

 In the past many candidates have been independent and have garnered huge amounts of popular support (at the primary stage), but these candidates have inevitably joined either of the two parties.
-So what ends up happening
+So what ends up happening is one of two things,

--   if the major parties think an independent is popular and risks a big chunk of vote share, they offer them a ticket
+-   if the major parties think an independent is popular and risks a big chunk of vote share, they offer them a ticket.
 -   if the major parties do not view them as a risk they ignore them and hope they do not take too much vote share.
+If they do take vote share this has the effect of penalizing the candidate who has less fanatical (nationalistic/ personality driven) supporters since they are more open to truly voting based on ideology.

 I think that rank order voting is a good system to implement in the US, and advocating directly for that is a better strategy than voting for an independent.
 As I said, it is funny that independents do not directly advocate for this system, but it is likely that they are not able to get enough votes to be taken seriously.